 How to Apply

 Welcome!
 Partnership Academy accepts applications for high school students throughout the school year on a rolling basis.
 Students will apply to attend beginning the following semester.
 Students may be admitted mid-semester on an emergency basis.

-Interested high school (grades 9-12) students will complete Part I of the application process with his/her parent.
+Interested high school (current grades 9-12) students will complete Part I of the application process with his/her parent.
 Applicants should then give the completed application to their current school counselor.
 Interested students are invited to schedule a visit to Partnership Academy.

 NOTE: Prospective students must reside in the Orange County School District of North Carolina.
 Prospective students may apply or be recommended to attend Partnership Academy.